bobbzorzen/Recipes/Roasted_Potato_Garlic_Soup.md

 Serving:
-- Ladle into bowls then top generously with crispy fried bacon, sprinkle some scallions and cheese
+- Ladle into bowls
+- Top generously with crispy fried bacon, sprinkle some scallions and cheese
 - Some plain white bread goes great with this